Conditional logic allows you to customise your respondent's form experience by building smart logic paths based on your respondent's input.

 - A payment is paid or not paid

-- A date picker is before/after date x
+- A date picker is before/after a date

 Click the three dots on the right to remove, duplicate, add new conditions or wrap them in a group.
 Adding new conditions enables you to define logic paths where multiple conditions (and/or) must be met to perform an action.
 By wrapping conditions in a group you can create an extra conditional group level.